 5. Pools in and around North Leeds that have ‘fun’ swimming sessions

-- Holt Park Active, Kirkstall, Scott Hall, Fearnville and Wetherby Leisure centre have ‘Big Splash Family Swimming’ and ‘Fun Sessions’ on a weekend.
+Holt Park Active, Kirkstall, Scott Hall, Fearnville and Wetherby Leisure centre have ‘Big Splash Family Swimming’ and ‘Fun Sessions’ on a weekend/holidays.
 These sessions can include floats and toys available for children to play.
 For more details on these sessions including times visit active.leeds.gov.uk

-- Bramley Baths have a ‘Family Fun’ session on a Saturday and Sunday, the sessions include an inflatable (first Saturday of the month) and a range of floats, toys and balls.
+Bramley Bathshave a ‘Family Fun’ session on a Saturday, Sunday and in school holidays, the sessions include an inflatable (first Saturday of the month) and a range of floats, toys and balls.
+(See website for timetable)

-If you fancy a drive to the coast Alpamare at the North Bay in Scarborough gets great reviews on our sister site Scarborough Mumbler.
-The waterpark includes four slides, wave pool, splash and play zone and outdoor heated pools!
-Bridlington Leisure Centre also has a great splash zone with two slides and an interactive waterplay structure.
+If you fancy a drive to the coast Bridlington Leisure Centrealso has a great splash zone with two slides and an interactive waterplay structure.

-*Prices and details correct at time of publishing, January 2019.
-Please check timetables before visiting as changes can be made especially during school holidays.
+*Prices and details correct at time of publishing, December 2019.
+Please check timetables beforevisiting as changes can be made especially during school holidays.
 Also, make sure you check the adult to child ratio at individual waterparks prior to visiting.